Responding to Disaster Risk

 Crisis Management System

 The Nisshinbo Group has established an emergency response system in the "Risk Management Regulations" in order to promptly respond to emergencies, such as earthquakes and fires.
 In the event of an emergency, Nisshinbo Holdings Inc. will establish an Emergency Response Headquarters and an Emergency Response Team as the response headquarters.
 The Emergency Response Headquarters is headed by the president and the member of the response headquarters is appointed by the Company's executive officers.
-The Emergency Response Team is headed by chief of the Corporate Strategy Center, and team members are appointed from Managing Officer.
+The Emergency Response Team is headed by the Executive Officer in charge of the Risk Management Department, and team members are appointed from Managing Officer.
 The Emergency Response Team consists of an Information Gathering Team, a Safety Confirmation Team, a Communication Team, and a Secretariat.

 <System in Case of Emergency>